julienmoeys/julienmoeys.github.io/en/Quotations.md

 Doug Bates
 ----------

-> Maybe I’ll become a theoretician.
+> Maybe Iâ€™ll become a theoretician.
 Nobody expects you to maintain
 > a theorem.

 September 2013, [R fortunes][RFortunes] #356